tnichols217/notes/college/Extra Questions.md

 ## 🟨

 > [!para]
 > As a Christian, I am excited to be able to go to a place that would continue to reinforce my beliefs.
 Many other colleges don't offer the same peace of mind to me or my family.
 Notre Dame offers a gateway into a well rounded life, not only on the spiritual front, as well.
-The
+The healthy, friendly community, fitness oriented activities, and multitude of recreational sports all entice me furthere

 # 🟩 University of Virginia
 1. How will you use an engineering degree to change the world for the better?
 (100 words)